COVID spike casts spotlight on America’s elderly political leaders

 Biden is one of several elderly politicians in key positions of power.
 He’s likely to face GOP front-runner former President Trump, who will be 79 by Election Day next November, in what would be the oldest presidential match-up in history.

 The average age of senators is 65, the highest on record.
-Senate Republicans are led by 81-year-old Sen. Mitch McConnell (Ky.), who has twice made headlines this year for freezing while speaking to reporters.
+Senate Republicans are led by 81-year-old Sen. Mitch McConnell of Kentucky, who has twice made headlines this year for freezing while speaking to reporters.

-Sen. Dick Durbin (D-Ill), who is 78, has suffered three COVID-19 infections in the past year.
+Democratic Sen. Dick Durbin of Illinois), who is 78, has suffered three COVID-19 infections in the past year.
 Still, the No. 2 Senate Democrat told reporters Tuesday that he doesn’t think there will be any additional precautions in the chamber.

 Durbin acknowledged he is concerned about attendance issues, as an ill-timed absence could cost Democrats a key vote given the party’s slim majority.
 But he indicated it’s not a new issue and leadership can devise workarounds.